 How much better would it be, if in areas of shrinkable clay soils, foundations for all buildings were engineered to accommodate trees of scale sustainably?
 This would minimise use of materials and resources so that the trees could out live successive building cycles and provide mature treed landscapes and increases in tree canopy cover that deliver the most in the way of benefits to the people who live and work nearby.
 It’s no accident that some of the most desirable places for people to live also have much higher levels of tree canopy cover compared to less desirable areas.

-The use of engineered foundations, in particular pile and beam construction methods that permit the harmonious and sustainable co-existence of building foundations and trees must be the preferred choice for the future if the challenge presented by climate change and its outriders is to be met effectively.
+The use of engineered foundations, in particular pile and beam construction methods that permit the harmonious and sustainable co-existence of building foundations and trees must be the preferred choice for the future if the challenge presented by climate change is to be met effectively.
 Not just to deal with the issue but to maximise opportunities for creating a sea change in innovative construction and environmental improvements that benefit everyone who live in towns and cities in the UK.